John Louis (speedway rider)

-John "Tiger" Louis (born 14 June 1941) is an England international Motorcycle speedway rider who rode for Ipswich, Newport, West Ham, Oxford, Wembley, Halifax and King's Lynn during his career.
-He is the father of Great Britain International Chris Louis.
+John Charles Louis (14 June 1941 – April 2024) was an English international motorcycle speedway rider.
+He was the father of Great Britain International Chris Louis.
+He earned 54 international caps for the England national speedway team and four caps for the Great Britain team.
+He later managed the England national team from 1994 to 1998.

 Career history

-Ipswich born Louis started his motorcycling career in scrambling and was tempted to have a go at speedway when Ipswich re-opened in 1969.
+John Charles Louis was born in Ipswich on 14 June 1941.
+He started his motorcycling career in scrambling and was tempted to have a go at speedway when Ipswich re-opened in 1969.
 He made his debut in 1970 and by the following year topped the national Second Division averages.
+He won the British League Division Two Riders Championship, held at Hackney Wick Stadium on 2 October 1971 and was a leading rider in the division, competing in the silver helmet races.

-In 1972 Ipswich gained admission to the top flight by purchasing West Ham's licence and Louis spearheaded the Witches team, making his World Final debut at London's Wembley Stadium in 1972, finishing in 5th place.
+In 1972, Ipswich gained admission to the top flight by purchasing West Ham's licence and Louis spearheaded the Witches team, making his World Final debut at London's Wembley Stadium in 1972, finishing in 5th place.

 Louis finished fourth at the 1974 World Final at the Ullevi Stadium in Gothenburg, Sweden and improved to third in the 1975 World Final at Wembley - becoming the first British rider to stand on the World Championship podium since Peter Craven in 1962.
 Louis was part of the Great Britain Speedway World Team Cup winning team of 1972 and England's 1974 and 1975 winning teams.

-John Louis was World Pairs Champion in 1976 with Malcolm Simmons and finished sixth in his last World Final appearance in Poland.
-He also captained Ipswich to the British League title in 1975 and 1976.
 Louis was also the British Champion in 1975 (Chris Louis would win the British Championship in 1998 and 2000 making them the first father-son to do so).

+The following year, he was the World Pairs Champion in 1976 with Malcolm Simmons and finished sixth in his last World Final appearance in Poland.
+He also captained Ipswich to the British League title in 1975 and 1976 and the British League Pairs Championship with Billy Sanders during 1976 and 1977.

-He was British League Division Two Riders Champion in 1971 and British League Riders Champion in 1979.
-In 1981 Louis joined Halifax, spending two seasons at The Shay before signing for a season at King's Lynn in 1983.
-He retired from riding in 1984 and is now the promoter of the Ipswich Witches.
+Louis won the British League Riders' Championship, held at Hyde Road on 20 October 1979.
+In 1981, Louis joined Halifax, spending two seasons at The Shay before signing for a season at King's Lynn in 1983.

+Retirement and death

+Louis retired from riding in 1984 and became the promoter of the Ipswich Witches.
 He retired as the promoter of Ipswich in 2019.

+Louis died in April 2024, at the age of 82.